 Knitter’s Pride Zing Double Pointed Needles

 Points are silver with a slightly blunter tip.
+The shafts are different colors.
 I have a helpful guide to all the excellent Knitter’s Pride Needles.
+(Known as Knit Pro outside North America)

 - Don’t make that metal rubbing sound when in use.